Go Back

 Instructions

-• Aromatic Foundation: In the large skillet, heat 2 tablespoons of extra virgin olive oil over medium heat.
-Add the sliced onion and cook, stirring occasionally, for 5-7 minutes until softened and translucent.
+• In a large 12-inch skillet, heat 2 tbsp olive oil over medium heat.
+Add onion; cook 5–7 minutes until softened and translucent.

-• Building the Vegetable Base: Add the diced red pepper, green pepper, and zucchini to the skillet.
-Continue to cook for another 8-10 minutes, stirring periodically, until the vegetables are tender and lightly browned.
+• Add red and green bell peppers and zucchini; cook 8–10 minutes, stirring, until tender and lightly browned.

-• Blooming the Spices: Add the minced garlic, smoked paprika, cumin, coriander, and red pepper flakes to the center of the pan.
-Stir constantly for 45 seconds until fragrant.
-Immediately mix the spices throughout the vegetables.
+• Add garlic, smoked paprika, cumin, coriander, and red pepper flakes; stir constantly for 45 seconds until fragrant, then mix through vegetables.

 Notes